ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 Why Kubernetes
 ##############

-The only thing that holds an highly distributed project like SKA are clear standards and APIs.
-Kubernetes (and, more in general, containerisation) provides a clear abstraction that enables developers to (cheaply) closely imitate production on the desktop for compute, network and storage.
+The only thing that holds an highly distributed project like SKA together are clear standards and APIs.
+Kubernetes (and, more in general, containerisation) provides a clear abstraction that enables developers to (cheaply) closely imitate production on the desktop for computing, network and storage.

-Developers need a simple self-contained environment to support a fast and iterative software development workflow and `Minikube <https://minikube.sigs.k8s.io/docs/start/>`_ can solve this need because it is a local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+Developers need a simple self-contained environment to support a fast and iterative software development workflow and `Minikube <https://minikube.sigs.k8s.io/docs/start/>`__ can solve this need because it is a local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

 Consistent minikube development environment
 ###########################################